USRSE/usrse.github.io/_events/repeated/community-call-planning.md

   - RDATE;TZID=America/New_York:20220127T120000
 ---

-Planning meeting for USRSE monthly community calls occur on the fourth Thursday of each month.
+Planning meetings for USRSE monthly community calls occur on the fourth Thursday of each month.
 12:00-13:00 Eastern.
-This is a wokring meeting to plan for the next community call.
-All are welcome to join the call.
+This is a working meeting to plan for the next community call.
+All are welcome to join the call, zoom details will be posted to the Community Call channel.

 Any and all suggestions for community topics are welcome at [https://github.com/USRSE/monthly-community-calls/issues](https://github.com/USRSE/monthly-community-calls/issues).